First Visit to the Pediatric Dentist in Katy

 What if I bring my child to the dentist too late?

 If your child’s first visit to Kids Healthy Teeth is a little later down the road, that’s okay, too!
 Children who are older may have the misconception that the dentist is a scary place because of past experiences, negative media attention, or rumors from peers.
-Our pediatric dentist at Kids Healthy Teeth will make sure to appease any fears or nerves your child may have by explaining each procedure and tool thoroughly.
+Our Katy pediatric dentist at Kids Healthy Teeth will make sure to appease any fears or nerves your child may have by explaining each procedure and tool thoroughly.
 Parents can also book an office tour, so their children know what to expect before the appointment.
 Dental anxiety is extremely common and it can have devastating effects on a child’s dental health if they are too afraid to go to the dentist.
 That’s why our pediatric dentists work to create a positive, fun environment that kids can look forward to every time they visit the dentist.

 How often should I take my child to the dentist?

 After the initial visit, most parents are recommended to take their children to the dentist every six months, but this can vary with each patient.
-However, the pediatric dentist can let you know if you need to come more or less frequently based on your child’s personal situation and oral health.
+However, the pediatric dentist in Katy can let you know if you need to come more or less frequently based on your child’s personal situation and oral health.
 Dental visits generally consist of a dental exam and routine cleaning.
 As your child grows older, the pediatric dentist can also provide other procedures as needed, such as fillings, dental sealants, and tooth extractions.